rapidsai/cuml/BUILD.md

 PARALLEL_LEVEL=8 ./build.sh libcuml
 ```

 By default, `Ninja` is used as the cmake generator.
-To override this and use (e.g.) `make`, define the `CMAKE_GENERATOR` environment variable accodingly:
+To override this and use (e.g.) `make`, define the `CMAKE_GENERATOR` environment variable accordingly:
 ```bash
 PARALLEL_LEVEL=8 CMAKE_GENERATOR='Unix Makefiles' ./build.sh
 ```